Muhheakannuck Nations at Nu Schodack

 The purpose of the Auxiliary Police program was Civil Defense preparedness, to handle disasters, natural and otherwise.
 When Lindsey became Mayor, the program was revitalized,

 Ladies of the evening also liked to talk with him as he was always respectful.
-He was following in the footsteps of their first Auxilairy Police Coordinator, Police Officern George Clark III.
-George liked to give informants S&H and other trading stamps in return for information.
-He had no stamps to give but they had no use for certain types of crime in their work place.
+He was following in the footsteps of their first Auxilairy Police Coordinator, Police Officer George Clark III.
+George liked to give informants S&H green stamps and other trading stamps in return for information.
+He had no stamps to give them but they had no use for certain types of crime in their work place.

 She was to enter the January 1975 class.
 As part of the preparation, they were invited to the Police Academy, along with her parents.
 It was then that her father told them a few things he thought she should know.

 When she was in the Marianettes, St.Catherine's all girl Drum and Bugle Corps, her Dad would wait for the bus to bring the girls home from contests with the other fathers.
 During one of these waits, one of the fathers, a New York City Police Officer, had told Dad about what he did as a Police Officer.
 He worked under cover on special assignments.
 He would receive orders to eliminate certain criminals for whom the government could not obtain convictions due to legal loop holes.
 He was an official assassin.
 For some reason, she was not surprised.